thliebig/openEMS-Project/doc-src/concepts/dispersive.rst

 this section, readers will hopefully understand how to rewrite one formulation to another by simple algebra.

-First-Order Lorentz Model
+Single-Term Lorentz Model
 ''''''''''''''''''''''''''

-When there's only one term, these models reduces to their first-order form.
-For example, the first-order Lorentz model of dielectric materials is defined by:
+When there's only one term, these models reduces to their single-term form.
+For example, the single-term Lorentz model of dielectric materials is defined by:

 .. math::
    \epsilon(\omega) = \epsilon_0 \epsilon_{r,\infty} \left[ 1 -
    \frac{\omega^{2}_{p\epsilon}}{\omega^2 - \omega^2_\mathrm{Lor\mu} - j \omega \frac{1}{\tau_{\epsilon}}} \right]
    - j \frac{\kappa}{\omega}

-First-Order Drude Model
+Single-Term Drude Model
 '''''''''''''''''''''''''

 When the Lorentz pole frequency term :math:`\omega^2_\mathrm{Lor\mu} = 0`,
 the Lorentz model reduces to the Drude model.
-For example, the first-order Drude model of dielectric materials is defined by:
+For example, the single-term Drude model of dielectric materials is defined by:

 .. math::